input-output-hk/cardano-tutorials/node-setup/020_keys_and_addresses.md

 # Creating keys and addresses

+## Latest documentation has been moved to https://docs.cardano.org/en/latest/ .

 UPDATED FOR TAG: 1.14.2

 We need to create two sets of keys and addresses: One set to control our funds (make and receive payments) and one set to control our stake (to participate in the protocol delegating our stake)